phamdanguyen/interactive-feedback-mcp/README.md

 > Whenever you're about to complete a user request, call the interactive_feedback tool to request user feedback before ending the process.
 If the feedback is empty you can end the request and don't call the tool in loop.

 This will ensure your AI assistant always uses this MCP server to request user feedback when the prompt is unclear and before marking the task as completed.

+## 📝 Usage Tips

+### Working with Images
+- When you paste images (Ctrl+V) into the feedback window, the submit button will turn orange to indicate "Direct Dialog Mode"
+- After clicking submit, the MCP window will close and the Cursor dialog will automatically activate
+- Your text and images will be automatically inserted - no need to copy/paste again!
+- The system uses the Ctrl+L shortcut to activate the Cursor dialog

 ## 🙏 Acknowledgements